Delicious and Healthy Asian Chicken Wraps for Type 2 Diabetics

 Tips for Customizing Your Asian Chicken Wraps

-These wraps are versatile, so you can adjust the ingredients to suit your taste or dietary needs without compromising their diabetes-friendly benefits.
+These wraps for diabetics are versatile, so you can adjust the ingredients to suit your taste or dietary needs without compromising their diabetes-friendly benefits.
 Here are some ideas:

 1. Spice It Up